-Inspiring the next generation of VR application and content developers
+Inspiring the Next Generation of VR Application and Content Development

 Soon after Walking With Reality was completed Gadda decided to enroll in a University class taught by Assistant Professor of Psychology Paul MacNeilage and Associate Professor of Computer Science Eelke Folmer.